davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-07-15-ranelagh-harriers-coad-cup-handicap-2015.md

 Within the first half mile I'd been overtaken and had ran into a low hanging (not any more) tree branch.
 I heard this almighty 'crack'.
 Oops.
 Thankfully there was only a tiny bit of blood on my forehead.
 Nothing that would put a halt to the proceedings.

-The normal game of follow-my-leader and then make your move towards the end turned into a case of listening to footsteps and then watching asmuch faster runners come past me.
+The normal game of follow-my-leader and then make your move towards the end turned into a case of listening to footsteps and then watching as much faster runners come past me.
 It wasn't a problem.
 I was there to have a solid run, enjoy myself and the scenery all around.
 It is not a race for winning.
 At least not for me!
 Definitely not tonight.

 ![The fast boys.
 Phil and Ted starting with Ralph getting ready to start 10 seconds later](/images/2015/20150714-6973.jpg) *The fast boys.
 Phil and Ted starting with Ralph getting ready to start 10 seconds later*